 Of course, regular maintenance will help minimize the risk of any of the above problems.
 Septic units are very difficult to self-maintain because of the complexity of the system.
 It also requires specialized equipment to reach into the tank itself to pump and repair.
 While it’s rare for the entire unit to need replacing before decades have passed, there is a need for frequent washing and pumping of the septic unit.

-Express Septic Pumping is a full-service maintenance and installation company serving Nampa, ID and the surrounding areas.
+Express Septic & Drain Cleaning is a full-service maintenance and installation company serving Nampa, ID and the surrounding areas.
 We understand and follow the Environmental Protection Agency guidelines in regard to septic maintenance.

 Your septic system should be pumped every three to five years.
 Over time, particles from the water and the tank itself can begin to build up and clog the tank.
 Regular flushing washes these particles from your lines and pipes, allowing water to flow smoothly.
 Without these regular flushes, a clogged septic tank could result.